krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 This post presents a very simplified model of a complex social phenomenon:

 * **Model ignores age preferences:** Men typically pursue younger women, while women typically prefer men their own age or slightly older.
 Since there are more men than women at most ages in the Bay Area, this amplifies competition as men across different ages often pursue the same younger women.
 In London, this dynamic could mean tougher competition among older women.
 * **Matching singles instead of those looking to date:** These numbers differ in practice.
-Relatedly, singlehood varies by age and sex.
+Relatedly, singlehood rates vary by age and sex.
 When constructing the singles pool, I remove the same number of partnered men and women as couples; in reality, those numbers may differ (e.g. women often marry earlier).
 * **Not modeling some people opting out** if they cannot find a suitable match (instead of "dating down"): including this would dampen the core effect, but probably not by much.
 * **Geographic lock-in:** Assumes you can't date across cities.
 * **Single axis of desirability:** In reality different people value different things; there are many communities with somewhat different desirability axes.